-In April 2013 the Massachusetts Board of Elementary and Secondary Education granted the Commissioner of Elementary and Secondary Education authority to approve waivers for innovative programs that are expecting to operate for fewer than the required hours and/or days established in the Massachusetts Student Learning Time Regulations (603 CMR 27.00).
+In April 2013 the Massachusetts Board of Elementary and Secondary Education granted the Commissioner of Elementary and Secondary Education authority to approve waivers for innovative programs that are expecting to operate less than the hour and day requirements established in the Massachusetts Student Learning Time Regulations (603 CMR 27.00).

-Pursuant to the regulations, school committees are required to schedule a school year that includes at least 185 days at each school, and must operate the schools for at least 180 school days in a school year.
-In addition, schools must ensure that students are scheduled to receive a minimum of 900 hours of structured learning time per school year for elementary school students and a minimum of 990 hours of structured learning time (defined by the regulations, 27.02) per school year for secondary school students.
+Under the regulations, school committees are required to schedule a school year that includes at least 185 days at each school, and must operate the schools for at least 180 school days in a school year.
+In addition, schools must ensure that students are scheduled to receive a minimum of 900 hours of structured learning time per school year for elementary school students and a minimum of 990 hours of structured learning time per school year for secondary school students.
 Kindergarten students must receive a minimum of 425 hours of structured learning time per school year.

 About the Waiver Process

 The intent of this waiver process is to enable innovative programs and schedules that will benefit students educationally and improve student learning.
 This waiver process is not intended for emergency cases or extraordinary circumstances (e.g., natural disaster) that force the closing of one or more of the district's schools.
 The innovative programs under this waiver application should be focused on addressing an unmet student need in the district.
 Waivers may be granted for innovative schedules that focus on quality programming that is supported by a sound educational rationale and accountability for results.
 Waivers will be granted for a three-year time period, subject to annual review by the Department that indicates constructive results.